 Mark Lawrenson states his prediction for Tottenham v Liverpool FC

-Mark Lawrenson is backing Tottenham Hotspur to “get something out of the game” against Liverpool FC in north London on Sunday evening.
+Mark Lawrenson is backing Liverpool FC to beat Tottenham Hotspur to extend their unbeaten run in north London on Saturday evening.

 Liverpool FC will be looking to cement their imposing lead at the top of the Premier League table before defending champions Manchester City play a day later.

 The Reds were 2-0 winners against Sheffield United at Anfield on New Year’s Day to record their 19th top-flight victory of the Premier League campaign so far.